All employees (including casual employees) are entitled to compassionate leave (also known as bereavement leave).

 Amount of compassionate leave

-All employees are entitled to 2 days compassionate leave each time an immediate family or household member dies, suffers a life threatening illness or injury or has an unexpected emergency.
+All employees are entitled to 2 days compassionate leave each time an immediate family or household member dies or suffers a life threatening illness or injury.

 The compassionate leave can be taken as: